bazel-contrib/SIG-rules-authors/README.md

 - _Intellectual property_: Upstream fixes and features your organization has made.
 Donate proprietary rulesets developed in-house.
 - _Engineering time_: Give your enthusiastic developers some dedicated "20% time" to make targeted contributions that benefit your use cases.
-- _Financial support_: The SIG plans to accept monetary contribution, likely using <https://opencollective.com>.
+- _Financial support_: The SIG accepts monetary contribution, via https://opencollective.com/bazel-rules-authors-sig

 Participation benefits your company: